Willem Grasso

 tel:+31636225008

-Clinical Technology bachelor student at TU Delft with a strong focus on neurotechnology, and hardware-software systems.
-Experienced in Python-based data analysis, computational modeling, and translating biological systems into engineering solutions.
-Combines academic rigor with exceptional initiative through real-world projects in robotics, digital platforms, and humanitarian engineering.
-Seeking a Neuroengineering Internship in the United States focused on next-generation brain-computer interfaces.
+I'm a Clinical Technology bachelor student at TU Delft with a strong interest in neurotechnology and hardware software systems.
+I work with Python based data analysis, computational modeling, and enjoy translating biological systems into engineering solutions.
+My interests have led me to pursue real world projects in robotics, digital platforms, and humanitarian engineering.
+I'm seeking a Neuroengineering Internship in the United States focused on next generation brain computer interfaces.

 Bachelor of Science in Clinical Technology